 Asking about financial aid can help you determine how realistic a school is for your financial situation.
 Financial aid is very individualized.
 Because of that, meeting with a financial aid specialist to hear about your own package is ideal.
 However, getting a ballpark number on a tour can give you a helpful (although general) idea about affordability.

-Most school have an orientation day or week.
+Most schools have an orientation day or week.
 The level of student involvement can vary from school to school.
 Cornerstone has an experience called Terra Firma.
 Ask about what fun and helpful events might be offered.
 It might ease some of your stress on Welcome Day to know what to expect.

 Academics are only one part of the college experience.
 When you’re not doing homework, you’ll want options for doing things with friends and getting off campus.
 Opportunities for fun both on campus and in the city are vital.